harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 ![](./static/integrations-tab.png)

-2. Click on the integration for which you want to verify the status.
+2. Click on the Integration for which you want to verify the status.
 3. Select the **Monitoring** tab.

 ![](./static/integration-monitoring.png)

 This page allows you to monitor the integration's current status, which could be either **HEALTHY**, **UNKNOWN**, or **FAILED**.

-You can also review past ingestion activities under the **Ingestion Logs** section and view their corresponding statuses.
-Additionally, you can find other details such as the Ingestion Task Start Time, Time to Complete the Ingestion Task and Number of Retries for the Ingestion Scan.
+You can review previous ingestion activities in the **Ingestion Logs** section and view their respective statuses.
+You can also access additional details such as the Ingestion Task Start Time, Time taken to Complete the Ingestion Task, and Number of Retries for the Ingestion Scan.